-Four course corrections were implemented in the fall while a fifth was carried out Feb.
+Four course corrections were implemented in the fall while a fifth was carried out on Feb.
 1, 2017.
 The goal of the encounter was to study the surface geology of the object, measure surface temperature, map the surface, search for signs of activity, measure its mass, and detect any satellites or rings.

 On April 3, 2017, the spacecraft was halfway from Pluto to its new target.
 Soon after, on April 10, New Horizons entered hibernation mode, when much of the vehicle remained in an unpowered mode for “a long summer’s nap” that lasted until Sept.
 11, 2017.
 During that time, the flight computer broadcast a weekly beacon-status tone back to Earth, and another data stream once a month on spacecraft health and safety data.

 On the anniversary of its Pluto-Charon flyby, July 14, 2017, the New Horizons team unveiled new detailed maps of both planetary bodies.

 On Jan.
-1, 2019, New Horizons flew past Ultima Thule, the most distant target in history.
+1, 2019, New Horizons flew past Arrokoth, the most distant target in history.

-Initial images hinted at a reddish, snowman-like shape, but further analysis of images taken near closest approach—New Horizons came to within just 2,200 miles (3,500 kilometers)—revealed just how unusual the KBO’s shape really is.
+Initial images hinted at a reddish, snowman-like shape, but further analysis of images taken near the closest approach – New Horizons came to within just 2,200 miles (3,500 kilometers) – revealed just how unusual the KBO’s shape really is.